davestewart/davestewart-content/content/blog/software/webstorm-shortcuts/index.md

   - Look to select patterns, i.e. `: '` or `= [` or `class=`
   - Then `Ctrl` + `G` to select same occurrences
   - Then `Arrows`, `Home`, `End`, expand selection to move around
-  - Then start typing, copy and paste, Toggle case, to modify text
+  - Then start typing, toggle case, copy and paste, etc
   - _You can get real creative!_

 ## Assistance